tmaxeiner/TSSHCommand/README.md

 # Prerequisites
 This wrapper uses shellexecute to start ssh.exe.
 Normally ssh is located in c:\windows\system32\Openssh\.
 I don't know why but shellexecute can't open the Openssh folder.
 If you start cmd.exe and navigate to c:\windows\system32\, you see no folder Openssh.
-Ich you use powershell, you see the folder and can enter it.
+If you use powershell, you see the folder and can enter it.
 So my detour is to copy ssh.exe from Openssh folder to my application folder or to a other folder e.g. c:\tools\
 To use the scp function, same is for scp.exe.